-Most of the funds disbursed to various SAGAS by the time we were tabling this Report, the Ministry of Health had not yet been utilised especially funds that were earmarked for infrastructural improvement and purchase of medical equipment.
-The funds were approved towards the end of the financial year under the Supplementary Budget II and III coupled by delays in Ex-Chequer release by the National Treasury.
+Most of the funds disbursed to various SAGAS, by the time we were tabling this Report, the Ministry of Health had not yet utilised funds that were earmarked for infrastructural improvement and purchase of medical equipment.
+The funds were approved towards the end of the financial year under the Supplementary Budget II and III coupled by delays in Exchequer release by the National Treasury.
 However, the procurement process had started and was ongoing.
-In the physical inspection to some institutions by the Committee, it was noted that various donations and purchases for COVID-19 were not being utilised.
-For instance, Kenyatta University Hospital had procured its own ten ventilators.
+During physical inspection to some institutions by the Committee, it was noted that various donations and purchases for COVID-19 were not being utilised.
+For instance, Kenyatta University Hospital had procured its own 10 ventilators.
 The national Government had also given them 15 ventilators.
 However, these ventilators were not in use by that time and they were in the process of constructing additional ICU beds which were to take care of around 40 extra ICU beds.
 Currently, KU has 24 beds.